Health

-Bàrbara Morera Màiquez: "Tourette syndrome is greatly misunderstood"
+Bàrbara Morera Màiquez: "Tourette syndrome is very misunderstood"

 Neuroscientist, University of Nottingham.
 Faculty of Science.
 Co-founder and research director at Neupulse

-LondonIn the latest edition of the Baftas, Robert Aramayo won the award for best actor for his portrayal of John Davidson (1971), a Scottish activist who suffers from a severe form of Tourette syndrome (TS), with involuntary physical and verbal tics.
+LondonIn the latest edition of the Baftas, Robert Aramayo won the award for best actor for his portrayal of John Davidson (1971), a Scottish activist who has severe Tourette syndrome (TS), with involuntary physical and verbal tics.
 In 1989, a BBC documentary, John’s Not Mad, showed the misunderstandings and aggressions he endured as a young man.
-Over the years, he became one of the most visible faces of Tourette awareness in the United Kingdom and in 2019, he received a decoration from Elisabeth II.
+Over the years, he became one of the most visible faces of Tourette awareness in the United Kingdom, and in 2019 he received a decoration from Elisabeth II.

 The film I swear (Uncontrollable), released in April, synthesizes his biography.
 In one of the film's scenes, Davidson is interviewed in Nottingham by a neuroscientist who researches the syndrome and how to improve the condition of those affected.
 Thanks to practical application, Davidson improved remarkably.
 In the credits, she is identified only as Barbara and is played by the Catalan Carolina Valdés.
-However, in reality, she is Dr. Bàrbara Morera Màiquez, born in Sant Cugat del Vallès (1990).
-She studied Biology at the University of Girona.
+But, in reality, she is Dr. Bárbara Morera Màiquez, born in Sant Cugat del Vallès (1990).
+She studied biology at the University of Girona.

-In 2015, just one year before the Brexit referendum, Morera completed a master's degree in Cognitive Neuroscience in Swansea (Wales).
-Subsequently, she obtained her doctorate in Neuroscience from the University of Nottingham, with a thesis focused on the development of a technology to reduce the tics caused by Tourette syndrome, a condition that affects, to varying degrees, 1% of the population.
+In 2015, just one year before the Brexit referendum, Morera completed a master's degree in cognitive neuroscience in Swansea (Wales).
+Subsequently, she obtained a doctorate in neuroscience from the University of Nottingham, with work focused on the development of a technology to reduce the tics caused by Tourette syndrome, a condition that affects, to varying degrees, 1% of the population.
 She is now the co-founder and research director of Neupulse, a spin-off company from the University of Nottingham to develop a device that uses the technology developed during her doctorate and to commercialize it.

-— Partly due to the adventure of living abroad, but also because we are part of a generation that enjoys unprecedented freedom of movement and work internationally – at least for those of us who are fortunate enough to have access to it.
-This opens doors for you not only in one country, but throughout Europe and beyond.
+— partly due to the adventure of living abroad, but also because we are part of a generation that enjoys unprecedented international freedom of movement and work – at least for those of us fortunate enough to access it.
+This opens doors for you not only in one country, but also across Europe and beyond.
 At that time, before Brexit, the United Kingdom offered particularly strong funding for research, which allowed me to access cutting-edge technologies in neuroimaging and neurostimulation, essential for my work.

 To what extent does the film Uncontrollable reflect your real collaboration with John Davidson?